-This song carries a lot of hopefulness.
-It promotes kindness, love, and peace.
+This song is about kindness and carries a lot of hopefulness.
+It promotes love, and peace.

 When things are really difficult, this song puts things in perspective.
 We suffer, but we do not lose hope.
 Perhaps, one day, we’ll have lasting peace, both within ourselves and in the world.

 “’Cause baby you’re a firework, come on show ’em what you’re worth.”

 Katy Perry appears in this list for the second time with another song about self-empowerment.
 She encourages all of us to “shine” and “own the night.”

 This inspirational song was released in 2010, and was nominated for (and won) a number of music awards.
 Nearly a decade after its release, Firework remains one of the most inspiring and motivating songs of the 21st century.

 “Whatever it takes, ’cause I love the adrenaline in my veins.
 I do what it takes.”